article / lost job coverage

 Coverage change comes before price comparison

-A user should first identify the coverage event, state route, and timing question.
+You should first identify the coverage event, state route, and timing question.
 Only after that does it make sense to understand how household income and Marketplace verification may affect costs.

 Use the official route for final numbers